-If something is still in your eye, your healthcare provider will flush it out with water or remove it with a swab or needle (after numbing your eye with a drop of anesthetic).
+If something is still in your eye, your healthcare provider will remove it.

 Your healthcare provider may:

-- Give you antibiotic drops or ointment to use for several days.
+- Give you antibiotic drops or ointment to prevent an infection.

-- Place a contact lens over your cornea to act as a bandage.
-The contact helps to speed up healing and reduces eye pain.
+- Place a contact lens bandage over your cornea.
+The bandage helps to speed up healing and reduces eye pain.

-Once the cornea has healed, you can usually resume your normal activities right away.
-If you wear contact lenses, your healthcare provider may ask you to wait one week after your cornea has healed before you wear your contact lenses again.
-Once you’ve had a corneal abrasion, you are at risk for a repeat abrasion in the same area.
-It is important to lubricate the eyes well after an abrasion has healed.
+If you wear contact lenses, your healthcare provider may ask you to wait one week or longer after your cornea has healed before you wear your contact lenses again.

 How can I take care of myself?